On 8 December 2020, we inaugurated the Still I Rise International School in Nairobi, thanks to the support of many friends and donors.

 Subscribe to the newsletter to receive updates from our students!

 The International Baccalaureate is a not-for-profit organisation that works with schools, governments and international organisations to develop challenging programmes of international education and rigorous assessment.
-IB pathways are among the most renowned and expensive in the world, offered by schools whose students include the children of those who have chosen high-level diplomatic, political and business careers.
+IB pathways are among the most renowned and expensive in the world, usually offered by schools whose students include the children of those who have chosen high-level diplomatic, political and business careers.